Historian and Educator.

 A quarterly blog from the Spain North Africa Project (SNAP)Read more

-This is a upper-level seminar I co-developed and taught with Skyler Anderson at Princeton University.Read more
+This is a upper-level Interdisciplinary Studies seminar I developed and taught at Emory University.Read more